Data Processing Agreement

 UK International Data Transfer Addendum

 For transfers of Personal Data from the United Kingdom, the SCCs are supplemented by the UK Addendum to the EU Standard Contractual Clauses issued by the Information Commissioner's Office under Section 119A of the UK Data Protection Act 2018 (Version B1.0, in force 21 March 2022).
+The Addendum incorporates Module Two and Module Three of the SCCs as set out in this Annex C, with the applicable Module determined on a per-transfer basis according to Customer's role.
 In the event of any conflict between the UK Addendum and the SCCs, the UK Addendum prevails for UK transfers.
 The information required by Table 1 to Table 4 of the UK Addendum is as set out in this DPA and its Annexes.

 Swiss Transfers